marlier/domino/README.md

  * automatic escalation of alerts.
  * Group alerts and route them to the right people via tags
  * highly customizable to fit your alerting and escalation procedures
  * Full accessability through the read/write restful API.
+ * Create rules that add/remove alert tags based on critieria you specify.
  * Get basic stats on your alerts (most frequest, newest, oldest, graphing datapoints, or build your own stats)

 Documentation